Chris Cuthbert

 Chris Cuthbert (born September 20, 1957) is a Canadian sportscaster.
-He is the lead play-by-play commentator for NHL on Sportsnet and Hockey Night in Canada, since 2021.
+He currently serves as the lead play-by-play commentator with CBC Sports/Sportsnet for Hockey Night in Canada, and calls most national and regional games for the Toronto Maple Leafs on the network.
 Formerly, he worked for TSN, NBC, and CBC Sports in a multitude of roles.
+He and Glen Suitor were the lead broadcast team for the CFL on TSN from 2008 to 2019 before Cuthbert gave that lead play-by-play role to Rod Smith.

-He was lead play-by-play voice for ice hockey at the 2010 Winter Olympics in Vancouver, British Columbia, Canada for CTV, where he worked alongside Pierre McGuire, who also worked the tournament for NBC, and Ray Ferraro.
+He was the lead play-by-play voice for ice hockey at the 2010 Winter Olympics in Vancouver, British Columbia, Canada for CTV, where he worked alongside Pierre McGuire, who also worked the tournament for NBC, and Ray Ferraro.
 He and Ferraro also called 2018 Winter Olympics in PyeongChang, including the bronze medal match between Canada and the Czech Republic and the gold medal match between Russia and Germany.

-He is currently the announcer for Sportsnet’s broadcast of Toronto Maple Leafs games.

 Biography

 Early life

-Cuthbert was raised in Brampton and graduated from Brampton Centennial Secondary School.
+Cuthbert was born and raised in Brampton and graduated from Brampton Centennial Secondary School.
 He later graduated from Queen's University.

 CBC

-After almost five years at CJAD Radio in Montreal, the last two as Sports Director, Cuthbert joined CBC Sports in 1984, where he anchored regional western games for Hockey Night in Canada, usually from Edmonton.
+After almost five years at CJAD Radio in Montreal, the last two as sports director, Cuthbert joined CBC Sports in 1984, where he anchored regional western games for Hockey Night in Canada, usually from Edmonton.
 He also got spot play-by-play work when the network's primary western broadcaster, Don Wittman, was covering other events for the network, or when the schedule load necessitated it.

 He got his big break during the 1988 Stanley Cup playoffs.
 On April 18, he was a reporter in Washington, providing brief and periodic reports of the Washington Capitals–New Jersey Devils game to the national CBC viewing audience watching the Canadian network's game broadcast from Montreal (the Canadiens against the Boston Bruins).
 A power outage struck the Montreal area, which ended the telecast from that city, and CBC was forced to turn to Cuthbert in Washington to provide the full broadcast – play-by-play, analyst, and host.
 The broadcast was totally done off the cuff.
-In other words, there was no regular analysts, there were no graphics, or replay capabilities.
+In other words, there were no regular analysts, graphics, or replay capabilities.
 His effort caught the network's attention, earned him a nomination for a Gemini Award, and launched a successful broadcasting career.

 Cuthbert rose to a sportscaster for CBC, where he called Olympic sports, figure skating, Canadian football, and NHL hockey.
 He became the secondary play-by-play voice of CFL on CBC behind Don Wittman in 1992 and eventually became the lead play-by-play voice, broadcasting the Grey Cup Championship each November from 1996 to 2004.
 His most notable work was Hockey Night in Canada (HNIC) games primarily involving the Montreal Canadiens or NHL teams from Western Canada.
 In the era of the CBC's Hockey Night in Canada double-headers, Cuthbert usually called the late games.
 He was assigned to a conference final every year in the play-by-play role from 1993 until 2004.